-Declaration: I <insert name<="" staff="" th="">have read my school's Child Protection Policy and the</insert> have read my school's Child Protection Policy and the associated guidance as above ar nd agree that I understand my role and responsibilities in relation to safeguarding children ar nd promoting their welfare at < Insert name of school >.
-Signed and returned to DSL on Click or tap to enter a date.
+Declaration: I <insert staff name> have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities in relation to safeguarding children and promoting their welfare at The Herts & Essex Multi-Academy Trust.

+Signedand returned to DSL on Click or tap to enter a date.